Best Reciprocating Saw Reviews

 • A reciprocating saw is a rather coarse instrument with strong vibration and, unlike a jigsaw, can damage the material being cut, such as laminate.
 You should protect the work surface by putting a piece of thermal insulation on the saw’s plane sole and securing it with a tape.

-• If you use a reciprocating unit for metal cutting, pay attention that during operation the cutting blade becomes hot.
+• When using a reciprocating unit for metal cutting, be in mind that the cutting blade will grow heated during operation.
 Whereupon it quickly dulls and becomes unsuitable for further use.
 In order to extend the cutting blade’s performance, use a special lubricant for wedges during operation, which can be easily found in tool stores.

 • When working with a saw, it’s important to reduce vibration by pressing the sole tightly to the surface of the material.
-As a result, by adjusting the height in one direction or another, you can get uniform wear on the cutting blade and significantly extend its performance.
+As a consequence, by altering the height in either direction, you may achieve consistent wear on the cutting blade and considerably increase its life.

 • When sawing thick material, try to alternate the angle of the instrument.
 This reduces the contact area of the blade with the material, diminishes friction, and accelerates the cutting process.